For many of us, the workplace is one of the most dangerous places we can go each day.

 Falling objects.
 Protective gear is vital in areas where falling hazards are present, but that still may not prevent an injury from occurring.

 - Falls.
 Falling from a roof or ladder or down a stairway ranks as the fourth most common work-related injury, according to Liberty Mutual.

 - Reaction injuries.
 These injuries occur when you catch yourself from falling, but experience muscle injuries or other trauma in the process.

 - Vehicle accidents.
 Those whose work includes driving face the risk of auto accidents every day on the job.

 Impact with a machine.
-Getting tangled in machinery, either via clothing, hair or your hands, can cause disabling injuries or death.
-Staying aware on the job can help prevent such injuries.
+Getting tangled in machinery, either via clothing, hair or your hands can cause disabling injuries or death.
+Staying alert on the job can help prevent such injuries.

 - Impact with an object.
 Walking into walls, doors, tables, machinery and other equipment can cause a wide range of injuries including head, neck or knee damage.

 - Repetitive motion injuries.
 If you spend all day doing the same thing, muscles and tendons can become strained, causing lasting pain.